BackThe Ashover Book

 There are four lines of instruction and it seems likely that these correspond to four eight-bar lines of music since A and B are shown with repeat marks.
 There's (at least) one word I can't make out in my photocopy.
 And there's a totally different dance (with the same tune apart from one note) called The Fantocini published by John Griffiths in the USA in 1788.

 It starts conventionally with the ones doing a turn (I imagine a right-hand turn) and then a cast into second place.
 They then lead down through the third couple and cast up (I imagine to original place, and I think there must be something missing in the instructions here, perhaps made clear by the word I can't read).
+In fact the Johnston version has Turn with your left and cast up again as the second line, just as I had assumed.
 Then a very standard second half: the ones lead down the centre, turn around, lead back and cast into second place, then right and left with the twos above them.
 Not a very interesting dance — lots of them weren't.
 The CSH and Johnson versions are identical.
 The ones and twos turn single, then the ones cast and the twos move up, and then both couples lead down through the threes and cast up into original place, thus compressing 16 bars into 8 while giving the twos more to do.
 At the end, the right and left is converted to a circular hey: the ones in second place face down to the threes, the twos face their partner, and do a grand chain all the way round.
 This final move is found in other interpretations where the original probably says “right and left”, for instance “Chelmsford Assembly” and “The Virgin's Frolick” in the Fallibroome Collection.
-I know it gives the threes something to do, and it's easy to convert a triple minor to a three-couple set dance by giving the ones and threes an extra change, but I don't believe it's what the original instructions mean.
+I know it gives the threes something to do, and it's easy to convert a triple minor to a three-couple set dance by giving the ones and threes an extra change, but it's not what the original instructions mean.

 Interpretation